mate-academy/jv-program-common-mistakes/java-core/builder-file/read-from-file.md

 ```

 ### Constants.
-Some strange strings or numbers in the code better make as constants.
+If you have strange strings or numbers in the code it's better to declare them as constants.
-The name of this constant should be the information about what this objects for.
+The name of the constant should display this object's purpose.
 ```
 Bad practice:
     public boolean startWithLetter(String word) {